apache/iotdb/docs/UserGuide/Appendix/SQL-Reference.md

 ## SET STSTEM TO READONLY / WRITABLE

-Set IoTDB system to read-only or writable status.
+Set IoTDB system to read-only or writable mode.

 ```
 IoTDB> SET SYSTEM TO READONLY